 This job is sometimes referred to by alternative titles

-Authors write stories, scripts, poems or plays for publication or production, to entertain and inform people.
+Authors write stories, scripts, poems, blogs or plays for publication or production, to entertain and inform people.

 Many authors do freelance writing work to supplement their income.